 The drive portfolio of the two compact electric models considers the requirements of both the urban commuter and the long-distance driver.
-It includes two battery variants and three drive variants.
+It includes two battery variants.

 Audi’s two new electric SUVs can be charged with different outputs using alternating current (AC) and direct current (DC) depending on the battery.
 The compact battery can get up to 7.2kW with AC charging and up to 100kW when using HPC charging (high-power charging) with direct current.
 As standard, the larger battery allows for up to 11kW with AC and up to 125kW with HPC.

-Another strength for everyday use is the high range – the Q4 40 e-tron travels up to 520 kilometres* (WLTP) on a single battery charge, while the Q4 50 e-tron can achieve up to 497 kilometres* (WLTP) in range in Sportback guise.
-The city-focused Q4 35 e-tron, with its lower battery capacity, can travel up to 349 kilometres* (WLTP) before recharging.
+Another strength for everyday use is the high range – the Q4 40 e-tron travels up to 542 kilometres* (WLTP) on a full battery charge, while the Q4 50 e-tron can achieve up to 522 kilometres* (WLTP) – both in Sportback guise.